 Meningococcal vaccines help protect against the meningococcal disease.
-Meningococcal can cause inflammation of the lining of the brain (meningitis) and/or septicaemia (a form of
+Meningococcal can cause inflammation of the lining of the brain (meningitis) and/or septicaemia (a form of blood infection).
+There are 13 different types of meningococcal, and the different vaccines available provide protection against different types of meningococcal bacteria.
+The following vaccines protect you against the different strains of meningococcal:

-- Meningococcal C vaccine - only protects against one type of meningococcal infection, the C type.
+- Meningococcal C vaccine - only protects against one type of meningococcal infection, the C type

 - Meningococcal B vaccine - only protects against one type of meningococcal infection, the B type